 Your credit card interest rates’ close relationship with the federal funds rate is yet another reason to keep an eye on the financial news.
 If Fed-watchers expect the federal funds rate to rise in the near term, it may behoove you to accelerate your credit card balance payments.

 It bears repeating: Interest isn’t the only cost you may incur with regular credit card use.
 Most cards carry non-interest fees that kick in under certain circumstances, including:

 - Annual fees charged to secure your membership in good standing for the coming 12-month period

 - Balance transfer fees and cash advance fees charged when you execute the transaction and fold it into your respective current balances

 - Foreign transaction fees charged on purchases made outside the United States and its territories or denominated in foreign currencies

 - Late payment fees charged when you miss your payment due date

 - Returned payment fees charged if your card payment is rejected due to insufficient funds or a stop payment order

 With discipline, you can minimize or these common credit card fees or avoid them altogether without cutting up your cards.
-Unfortunately, unlike interest charges – which you can eliminate by making timely, in-full payments – some card fees can’t be avoided.
-The only sure way to evade them is to choose a card with no mandatory fees – or swear off credit cards altogether and miss out on potentially valuable perks, benefits, and rewards.
+Unfortunately, unlike interest charges, which you can eliminate by making timely, in-full payments, some card fees can’t be avoided.
+The only sure way to evade them is to choose a card with no mandatory fees or swear off credit cards altogether and miss out on potentially valuable perks, benefits, and rewards.